glathoud/fext/README.md

 ## Browser support

-Modern browsers as of June 2018.
+Modern browsers, and IE11, as of June 2018.

-Soon: IE11.

 ## Unit tests